Hikes with benefits

 Sometimes, it's just fun to tag along with other people.

-One fall, I went with nine other people on a Sierra Club hike in Afton State Park, not so much to learn about the park but to learn about other people who like parks.
+One fall, I went with nine other people on a Sierra Club hike in Afton State Park in the Twin Cities, not so much to learn about the park but to learn about other people who like parks.
 The leaders, Dawn Wilson and Teresa Nick of St. Louis Park, had recently moved from southern California.

 "If you move and you're a member of an international club, you just join the local chapter," Nick said.